-We invite colleagues to participate in a brief crowdsourcing survey to share your valuable insights and experiences as a global leader and contributor to the field of Respectful Maternal Care (RMC).
+Colleagues participated in a brief crowdsourcing survey to share their valuable insights and experiences as global leaders and contributors to the field of Respectful Maternal Care (RMC).
 For the purpose of this effort, RMC includes approaches implemented since 2009 that improve experiences of care for pregnant people during the antenatal, delivery, and postnatal period.
 By carrying out this landscaping analysis, we aim to better understand three aspects of respectful maternal care in Africa:

 - Which approaches (e.g. interventions, programs, implementation research projects, policies, etc.) have been and are being used to advance RMC?

 - Which terms are used to describe respectful care and related efforts?

 - Are there any gaps or opportunities where further innovation or testing of interventions is needed?

 We hope to expand this landscape to other regions but limited our crowdsourcing to efforts in Africa to start.
 Our findings will be synthesized together with a review of literature and will culminate in a report and database to be shared with the global community.
 We hope this work informs future investments, programs, research, strategies, and policies.

 For updates on the survey results as they come in and to access more resources on RMC, please visit https://www.respectfulcareresources.com/crowdsourcing.
 If you have any questions, please email Emily Peca at firstname.lastname@example.org.
 Thank you for your participation and please forward this on to others in your networks.